-Some children will have a more detailed Individual Education Plan (IEP) agreed with parents and other professionals in Team around the Family meetings (TAF meetings).
+Some children will have a more detailed Individual Education Plan (IEP) agreed with parents and other professionals in Team around the Child meetings (TAC meetings).
 The IEP will be reviewed regularly with all involved to ensure that the child is making as much progress as possible.

+Children supported by the Early Help system will have a Team Around the family Plan or (TAF).
 Children with an Education, Health and Care plan (EHCP), or a statement, have an Annual review meeting where progress over the year is discussed in detail, and plans for the next 12 months agreed with parents and children.

-At times of transition to other schools additional meetings and support plans are put into place for children and their families.
+At times of transition to other school's additional meetings and support plans are put into place for children and their families.